machalvan/advent-of-code-2022/README.md

 ### index.js

-This is the code that was used to first solve the problem.
-It has been minimally cleaned up before being committed.
+This is the code that was first used to solve the problem.
+Some clean-up has been made before committing.

 ### improved.js